richardvogg/Data-Simulation/README.md

 When I want to get people enthusiastic about R, I recommend them to find a real world dataset about a topic they are passionate about.
 The world is full of data and it was never easier to find data related to a certain topic.

 Nevertheless, there are situations where simulating your own data is the best option.
-I want to show two such examples.
+I want to show two such examples and how R can help in these situations:

 ## 1. When explaining basic concepts.